This page contains information on key concepts related to Binary Authorization.

 Binary Authorization always allows exempt images to be deployed.
 Each project has

-a whitelist of exempt images specified by registry path.
-Images in the
+an allowlist of exempt images specified by registry path.
+Images in the path

-exempt by default, as these contain resources required so that
+default, as these contain resources required so that GKE

-GKE can start a cluster successfully with the default
+can start a cluster successfully with the default policy active.

-The whitelist of exempt images is specified using the
+The allowlist of exempt images is specified using the

 property in the policy YAML file.

-To whitelist all container images whose registry location matches the specified path:
+To allowlist all container images whose registry location matches the specified path:

-To whitelist a specific version of an image by tag:
+To allowlist a specific version of an image by tag:

-To whitelist a specific version of an image by its digest:
+To allowlist a specific version of an image by its digest:

 Google-maintained system images